flinker-app/docsfx/docs/share-app-setup.md

 Create a new SharePoint page or use an existing SharePoint page in your organisation.

-### 1.2 Install Share App on SharePoint Page
+### 1.2 Install Protect app on SharePoint Page

-Install the Share App on your SharePoint page by a simple click: [Installation Link](https://appsource.microsoft.com/de-de/product/office/WA200007197?tab=Overview)
+Install the Protect app on your SharePoint page by a simple click: [Installation Link](https://appsource.microsoft.com/de-de/product/office/WA200007197?tab=Overview)
 ![Foto](/_media/MSFT-AppSource-Share-App.png)